DEVOTIONALS

 natural desire to see others do the same.
 Why?
 Because we have

-our days can be brightened and how our spirits are lifted when
+our days can be brightened and how our spirits are lifted when we

-sicknesses, and other things that are unpleasant, we know how
+and other things that are unpleasant, we know how we can take our

-we can take our concerns to our loving Father and He will hear
+concerns to our loving Father and He will hear us.

-us.
 Why?
+Because He

-Because He loves us!!
-When we are aware of His love
+loves us!!
+When we are aware of, and reflect on His love, we have an

-us when we are dealing with any issues in our lives.
+dealing with any challenging issues in our lives.

 an image and likeness of Him.
 God has purposes for making us,